Books

 Ironwood Series

-The Ironwood sisters are legendary bounty hunters—and absolutely terrible at staying out of fae business.
+The Ironwood sisters are legendary monster killers—and absolutely terrible at staying out of fae business.
 This spin-off follows the fierce family introduced in Wrath of the Fae as they navigate elves, wolf shifters, berserkers, and the inconvenient men who won’t leave them alone.

 Start here if you want: Bounty hunter heroines, found family of sisters, elves and shifters, women who fight first and take no crap.